omniobject3d/OmniObject3D/benchmarks/sparse_view_reconstruction/README.md

 ...
 ---- obj_079
 ```
 Compress the folder into a zip file and upload it!
+An example of a successful submission can be found [here](https://drive.google.com/file/d/1HtxMvdqoAKTQsW5bTja9n3h5eJT24kCk/view?usp=drive_link).

 ### MVSNeRF
 ```